luphord/awesome-stars/README.md

 ## Python

+- [msgspec](https://github.com/jcrist/msgspec) - A fast and friendly MessagePack implementation for Python / msgpack.org[Python]
+- [CompreFace](https://github.com/exadel-inc/CompreFace) - Free and open-source face recognition system from Exadel
 - [SamplerBox](https://github.com/josephernest/SamplerBox) - SamplerBox is a sampler based on RaspberryPi.
 - [micropython-midi](https://github.com/cjbarnes18/micropython-midi) - A midi implementation example for micropython.
 - [FinanceDatabase](https://github.com/JerBouma/FinanceDatabase) - This is a database of 180.000+ symbols containing Equities, ETFs, Funds, Indices, Futures, Options, Currencies, Cryptocurrencies and Money Markets.
 - [LibreTranslate](https://github.com/uav4geo/LibreTranslate) - Free and Open Source Machine Translation API.
 100% self-hosted, no limits, no ties to proprietary services.
 Built on top of Argos Translate.
 - [datasette](https://github.com/simonw/datasette) - An open source multi-tool for exploring and publishing data
 - [rich](https://github.com/willmcgugan/rich) - Rich is a Python library for rich text and beautiful formatting in the terminal.
-- [recursive](https://github.com/arrowtype/recursive) - Recursive Mono & Sans is a variable font family for code & UI, coming soon to Google Fonts
+- [recursive](https://github.com/arrowtype/recursive) - Recursive Mono & Sans is a variable font family for code & UI
 - [pyedifice](https://github.com/fding/pyedifice) - Declarative GUI library for Python
 - [EasyNMT](https://github.com/UKPLab/EasyNMT) - Easy to use, state-of-the-art Neural Machine Translation for 100+ languages
 - [certbot](https://github.com/certbot/certbot) - Certbot is EFF's tool to obtain certs from Let's Encrypt and (optionally) auto-enable HTTPS on your server.
 It can also act as a client for any other CA that uses the ACME protocol.